bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### Parameter/Input Validation
-Parameters and input must be validated and no assumptions should be made as this results in failures and runtime exceptions
+Parameters and input must be validated and no assumptions should be made as this results in failures and runtime exceptions Use one of the following classes to check if an input parameter was provided:
+    -   _de.hybris.platform.servicelayer.util.ServicesUtil.validateParameterNotNull_
+    -   org.springframework.util.Assert

 ### Exception Handling
 All scenarios where an exception is expected, the exception must be explicitly handled.
 This means: